cogentcore/cogent/README.md

 # TODO

+* UpdateFiles is losing changes, and EditDone is being called on open

-* need autosave and crash files! and change flags from editors, updates of filetree, etc to update changed flag.
+*  and change flags from editors, updates of filetree, etc to update changed flag.
 Save of proj save all open buffers?  probably!

 * ChangeLog record of all commits in project -- special status of commit -- not just any cmd